18F/handbook/_pages/18f/how-18f-works/18f-project-lifecycle.md

 In addition to updating the Dashboard, the account manager may also create a preliminary [staffing issue](https://github.com/18F/staffing/issues) at this point.
-It will tagged with **Needs IAA** so staffing leads know it can't be staffed yet, but it can give them a heads-up that a need may be coming and help them with other staffing decisions.
+It will be tagged with **Needs IAA** so staffing leads know it can't be staffed yet, but it can give them a heads-up that a need may be coming and help them with other staffing decisions.